Che Chi-ming

-Che Chi-ming (支志明 (Zhī Zhìmíng); born 7 September 1957), is a Hong Kong chemist currently holding Zhou Guangzhao Professorship in Natural Sciences, following a Dr. Hui Wai-Haan's Chair of Chemistry at the University of Hong Kong (HKU).
-In 1995, he became the first scientist from Hong Kong to be elected as a member of Chinese Academy of Sciences.
+Che Chi-ming (支志明 (Zhī Zhìmíng); born 7 September 1957), is a Hong Kong chemist currently holding Zhou Guangzhao Professorship in Natural Sciences, following a Dr. Hui Wai-Haan's Chair of Chemistry at The University of Hong Kong (HKU).
+In 1995, he became the first scientist from Hong Kong to be elected as a member of the Chinese Academy of Sciences.
+As of today, he remains the youngest academician of the CAS ever to be elected.
 He is known for extensive work in inorganic chemistry, photochemistry, and medicinal chemistry.

 Career

 Che received his B.S. degree at HKU in 1978.
 He then received his Ph.
 D degree in inorganic chemistry at HKU working under Professor Chung-Kwong Poon in 1980.
 After earning his Ph.
-D., he spent 3 years at California Institute of Technology conducting research in organometallic and bioinorganic chemistry in the laboratory of Harry B. Gray.
+D., he spent 3 years at the California Institute of Technology conducting research in organometallic and bioinorganic chemistry in the laboratory of Harry B. Gray.

 Following his research stay in the United States, Che moved back to Hong Kong and started his independent career as a faculty at HKU.
-During the past 20 years, he has also held visiting lecturer positions at National Taiwan University, Jilin University, Sun Yat-sen University.
+During the past 20 years, he has also held visiting lecturer positions at National Taiwan University, Jilin University, and Sun Yat-sen University.
 Moreover, he has been a professor at Nanjing University, Nankai University, and Tsinghua University; and an honorary professor at Huazhong University of Science and Technology, Northeast Normal University, Nanjing University, and other universities.

 In 2007, he was elected as a member of The World Academy of Sciences (TWAS) in Chemical Sciences.
 In 2013, he was elected as a foreign associate of the United States National Academy of Sciences.

-Currently, he is the Chair Professor of the Department of Chemistry at The University of Hong Kong.
+Currently, he is the Zhou Guangzhao Professorship in Natural Sciences and Chair of Chemistry, Department of Chemistry, Faculty of Science, The University of Hong Kong.

-In December 2021, it was reported that Che had a "privileged" vote in the 2021 Hong Kong legislative election, where the vote would count approximately 7,215 times more than an ordinary citizen.
+In December 2021, it was reported that Che was eligible to vote four times in the 2021 Hong Kong legislative election, yielding 0.0459334% of the total voting value (elected seats), which is 9242 times more than the value of an average voter's total voting value.